habi/EAWAG-manuscript/manuscript.md

 The presented method offers an insight and algorithm on how to perform tomographic scans, preview and analyze micro-computer tomographic datasets of a large collection of fish.
 The workflow is relying only on free and open-source software and can thus be used and verified independently by any interested reader.
-All the *Jupyter* notebook described herein is also freely available online [@doi:10.5281/zenodo.6798632].
+All the *Jupyter* notebooks described herein are also freely available online [@doi:10.5281/zenodo.6798632].

 ## Author Contributions {.page_break_before}